Kwenta/kwenta-state-log/kips/drafts/kip-82.md

 ## Motivation

-To dinsincentivize traders to trade during the epoch of the scheduled Optimism upgrade and respective expected downtime, the $OP trading rewards program should be paused for one epoch.
+To disincentivize traders to trade during the epoch of the scheduled Optimism upgrade and respective expected downtime, the $OP trading rewards program should be paused for one epoch.

 ## Specification